You Have to Be Beautiful

 You Have to Be Beautiful (Schön muß man sein) is a 1951 German musical comedy film directed by Ákos Ráthonyi and starring Sonja Ziemann, Willy Fritsch and Anny Ondra.
-The film's sets were designed by art director Mathias Matthiess.
+The film's sets were designed by art director Mathias Matthies.
 It was Ondra's final film apart from a brief cameo role in The Affairs of Julie.

 It was made at the Wandsbek Studios of the Hamburg-based Real Film.

 Plot

 Impresario Zwickel (Rudolf Platte) fears for the preview of the new operetta.
 One day remains to complete the fragmentary opus.
 The complete finale is missing.
-While Zwickel is plodding to bring the dawdling composer duo Jupp (Willy Fritsch) and Juppi (Hardy Krüger) Holunder up to speed, there is mobbing going on behind the scenery: chorister Maria Schippe (Sonja Ziemann) accuses diva Rose (Anny Ondra) only to strike false notes.
+While Zwickel is plodding to bring the dawdling composer duo Jupp (Willy Fritsch) and Juppi (Hardy Krüger) Holunder up to speed, there is mobbing going on behind the scenery: chorister Maria Schippe (Sonja Ziemann) accuses diva Rose (Anny Ondra) of striking false notes.
 When the offended star refuses to enter the stage, Maria gets her great chance.